abdolence/firestore-rs/README.md

 ```

 ## Fluent API

+The library provides two APIs:
-To simplify development and developer experience the library provides the Fluent API starting with v0.12.x:
+- Fluent API: To simplify development and developer experience the library provides more high level API starting with v0.12.x.

-The (a bit low-level) API existing before 0.12 is still available and not deprecated, so it is fine to continue to use when needed.
+- Classic API: the API existing before 0.12 is still available and not deprecated, so it is fine to continue to use when needed.
+Furthermore the Fluent API is based on the same classic API and generally speaking are something like smart yet convenient constructors.

 ```rust